 What is continuous improvement?

 Continuous improvement is a lean improvement technique that helps to streamline workflows, resulting in saved time and money for organizations.
-There is increased attention being paid to optimizing maintenance efficiency as a way to improve asset reliability and availability.
+There is increased attention being paid to optimizing maintenance efficiency as a way to improve asset reliability and availability (opens in new tab).

 There are three primary areas in which continuous improvement can further extend maintenance productivity.
 These include: